Test Scanning Services

 What is your turnaround time?

-Currently, turn around for digital and physical drop off service is 24 hours while we fine-tune the process.
-Turn around time in-person appointments is 5 to 10 minutes.
+Currently, turn around for digital service is 24 hours, but it is usually much shorter.
+Turn around time in-person appointments is 5 to 10 minutes for UT forms, and thirty minutes for the Scanning Office form.
 During busy periods, the turn around time can take longer.
-Physical drop off 's that occur on Friday evenings will be processed on Monday.

 How can I get my grades into Canvas?